embassy-rs/ekv/README.md

 - Integrate with `embedded-storage`.
 - Free uncommitted pages on transaction drop.
 - Refactor page header: make meta and file pages have different magic so they can have different headers, instead of meta "abusing" the file header with prev_page_id = PageID::MAX-1 etc.
+- Remove tombstone records when compacting the topmost level.

 ## Why the name?